joranE/squr/README.md

 It promotes the separation of logic and query scripts and eases the process of reading, parameterizing, and composing SQL queries.

-The primary changes in this fork are the removal of several features that are unnecessary for my own purposes (transactions, `INSERT` statements, ignore blocks, composing SQL snippets with `+`) although I may add them back at a later date.
+The primary changes in this fork are: the removal of several features that are unnecessary for my own purposes (transactions, `INSERT` statements, ignore blocks, composing SQL snippets with `+`) although I may add them back at a later date.
 Additionally, I've made significant internal changes to handle the (specific to me) situation of needing to run queries with very long `IN` clauses with more than 1000 elements.
+This includes new parameter specification methods that use the helper functions `IN()` and `LIKE()`.
+Finally there is a minimal system for documenting the associated SQL files.

 ## Who is squr for?
 squr uses `DBI::sqlInterpolate` and `DBI::dbQuoteString` to parse values, but